Some cancer treatments lower the amount of sex hormones in the body stop the body producing them altogether.

 Oestrogen helps to maintain the firmness of the wall of the vagina.
 Without oestrogen the vagina and vulva may become thinner, more easily damaged, and less elastic.
 The tissues make less of the secretions that help keep the vagina healthy and make sexual intercourse comfortable.

 If you have vaginal dryness you might also have itchiness and a discharge.
-We don’t know exactly how many women have this problem.
-But research suggests that at least half the women taking hormone treatment (50%) have a problem related to vaginal dryness.
+We don’t know exactly how many women have this problem but a lot of women taking hormone treatment have a problem related to vaginal dryness.

 Lubricants and moisturisers